 \end{Proposition} \begin{proof} The statement goes back to \cite{FT}.
 We will prove it by induction on $k$.
 Consider formula~\eqref{ABf}.
 The statement for $k=1$ is given by formula~\eqref{2com2}.
 We use the induction assumption to move $T_{11}(u)$ through the product $T_{12} (t_1) \cdots T_{12} (t_{k-1})$:

 Then we apply~\eqref{2com2} to the product $ T_{11} (u)T_{12} (t_{k})$ and $T_{11} (t_l)T_{12} (t_{k})$ and the right-hand side of~\eqref{ABi} becomes

-The first term here coincide with the first term in the right-hand side of formula~\eqref{ABf}.
+The first term here coincides with the first term on the right-hand side of formula~\eqref{ABf}.
 The third term here is the second term of~\eqref{ABf} without $l=k$ summand.
 We also used that $T_{12}(u)$ and $T_{12}(t_k)$ commute, see~\eqref{2com1}.
-The second and forth summands combine into the product
+The second and fourth summands combine into the product

 using the following identity: